lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 -	implicitPrefs specifies whether to use the explicit feedback ALS variant or one adapted for implicit feedback data.
 -	alpha is a parameter applicable to the implicit feedback variant of ALS that governs the baseline confidence in preference observations.

-Since ALS only accepts numeric datatypes, we had to change the user_IDs and item_IDs from strings to numeric.
+Since ALS only accepts numeric datatypes, we had to change the userIDs and itemIDs from strings to numeric.

+Changing the userID from string to numeric:

 ```python